Skip to main content

 “ No Ranaji….
 I…”

-“ Dheer, think if it was our Maan or Chand in Heer’s place we would have thought the same.”
+“ Dheer, think if it were our Maan or Chand in Heer’s place, we would have thought the same.”
 Dheerbai smiled a convincing smile.

-“ Ranaji, I want to go but am not well.”
+“ Ranaji, I want to go, but I am not well.”
 Rana Udai Singh left Chittorgarh alone.

 “ Nothing.”
 He nodded and looked ahead as the Bundi Fort became visible at a distance.